 I heard this story from one of the podcasts of Pastor John Piper.

-At the next location they reached, Job and Jemima found a wealthy family with a beautiful home.
-They asked if they can stay for a night.
-So the rich man agreed and let them sleep in the barn.
-The next morning, Job saw a broken wall from the barn.
-He then bought some materials and fixed the broken wall.
-After that, they said their goodbyes to the rich man and went off.
+Job and Jemima found a wealthy family with a beautiful home at the next location they visited.
+They requested if they could spend the night.
+Eventually, the rich man agreed to let them sleep in the barn.
+Job noticed a broken wall from the barn the next morning.
+He then went out and bought some materials to repair the broken wall.
+They then said their goodbyes to the rich man and left.

-Jemima thought negatively and questioned.
-She asked her father why he fixed the rich man’s wall when he is already wealthy and can do it anyway.
-They were also poorly treated compared to when they were treated in the house of the poor family.
-Whereas when the poor family’s only cow died, they did not help them; instead, Job simply asked the man to bury the dead animal.
+Jemima had a negative thought and questioned.
+She questioned her father’s decision to repair the rich man’s wall when he was already wealthy and capable.
+They were also mistreated compared to how they were treated in the poor family’s home.
+When the poor family’s only cow died, they did not help them; rather, Job simply asked the man to bury the dead animal.

-Then Job smiled and answered his daughter’s questions.
-He explained that the cow is ill.
-Job noticed it when he drunk the milk at night, for it has a different taste.
-He asked the man not to sell the cow because if people bought it and found out it’s not good meat, there will be so much trouble for the poor family.
-Instead, he asked him to bury the carcass because some treasures await the man, where he advised him to bury the dead animal.
-They can use these treasures to sell so they can acquire better and healthier cows for a living.
+Job then smiled and responded to his daughter’s questions.
+He stated that the cow was sick.
+Job noticed it when he drank milk at night because it tasted different.
+He asked the man not to sell the cow because if people bought it and discovered it wasn’t good meat, the poor family would be in a lot of trouble.
+Instead, he instructed him to bury the carcass because some treasures were waiting for the man under the tree.
+They can sell these treasures to acquire better and healthier cows for a living.

-While with the rich man’s barn, he saw silvers and golds behind the broken wall.
-So he decided to buy some building materials and fixed the wall so the rich man could not find those treasures.
-In a way, he won’t be more arrogant and proud.
+While he saw silvers and golds behind the broken wall during their stay in the rich man’s barn.
+So he went out and bought some building materials and repaired the wall so the rich man couldn’t find the treasures.
+In such ways, he won’t be any more arrogant or proud.

-I understand that it’s pretty hard to always see the good in everything.
-However, we must remember that everything has a reason behind it.
-We must focus our energy on positive thoughts, ideas, and things around us.
-It’s wiser, and it’s healthier for us.
+I understand how hard it is to always see the good in everything.
+However, we must keep in mind that everything has a purpose.
+We must direct our energy toward positive thoughts, ideas, and things in our environment.
+It is wiser, and it is healthier for us.